Prat13k/PythonMiniProjects/README.md

 This repository contains several mini python projects.
 This questions are also for practice purpose.
 Please feel free to try them out and play around with them.

-Note : Please try using logic instead of predefined functions.
+Note : Please try using logic instead of using some predefined functions.

 #### Problem 1:
 Write a programme to accept a number from user and return the reverse of the number without using the predefined reverse() function.